noverde/serpens/README.md

 ### Record

 - The function that will process each sqs message receive a instance of *sqs.Record* dataclass.
-This class has the follow structure.
+This class has the follow structure:

 ```python
 class Record: